stanislav-web/OpenDoor/docs/Installation-and-update.md

 Windows XP/7/8/10
 ---------------------------

-I would recommend you to install GUI for Git at first if you dont have pre installed Git on your laptop.
+I would recommend you to install GUI for Git at first if you don't have pre-installed Git on your laptop.
 Please see [https://git-for-windows.github.io](https://git-for-windows.github.io)
 Go to your Git bash and clone repo